309thEDDGE/weave/README.md

 ```

 It is the same process as before expect adding the mongo client to the Pantry object.
-Instantiate a MongoLoader object to use pymongo calls on that object.

 ```python
 from weave.mongo_loader import MongoLoader